 I don’t pretend to be a very good player.
 In terms of win ratio, I’m under average.
 I don’t pretend either to be able to perfectly follow all of the following tactics.
 I have simply found them useful : when I implement them, they work.
 All I hope is they help beginners and other medium level players, allowing them not to spend hundreds of battles before understanding what it takes to play better and to have fun with World of Tanks.

-- this guide is *not* intended for the better-than-average player, not at all.
+- this guide is *not* intended for the better-than-average player.
 Unicums and the like are kindly invited to take into consideration that I’m not addressing their needs

 - this guide is updated, but *not* regularly.
 Which means that some new overpowered (OP) tanks will be missing.
 And that a number of tanks which used to be OP but no longer are (because they’ve been buffed or because new, more powerful tanks have been launched by the game publisher) will still be listed.
 Please be reassured : in 90% of cases, choosing that kind of tank is still a good choice.

 INTRO : WARNING : WOT IS NOT FREE-TO-PLAY

 - Overpowered vehicles (OP) : a selective list and a comprehensive one